KevinMercury/tscc-dataset-alqac2021/README.md

 ]
 ```

+Please note that "CC-001(1)-00" means the Criminal Code (CC) Section 1(1) (001(1)) with the original provision (00).
+If the provision has some revision, it will be increment with the number of revision.
+For example, "CC-326-01" means the Criminal Code Section 326 with the 1st revision.

 ## tscc_alqqac2021_question.train.json
 This file  has a big JSON array which stores all legal questions.
 Each question will be a JSON object consists of question id, text, label, year and relevant_articles.
 Please note that relevant_articles will store all legal provisions related to that question and linked to the JSON file of law.